Anthony Davis leads Lakers past Grizz without Ja, 112-103 - NewsBreak

 TIP-INS

-Grizzlies: Brooks returned from his one-game suspension for an accumulation of technical fouls. ...
+Grizzlies: Brooks returned from his one-game suspension for an accumulation of technical fouls, and he will get more suspensions if he gets more T's.
+“He knows he's got to be better,” Jenkins said.
+“He's got to be that tone-setter, (but) he's got to protect his teammates and protect himself.
+He's got to be on that fine line that he can't cross too much, because every other one is a suspension.” ...
 Brandon Clarke missed his second straight game since tearing his left Achilles tendon. ...
-Bane, who is averaging 21.5 points per game, missed his first nine shots and didn’t score until the final seconds of the third quarter.
+Bane, who is averaging 21.5 points per game, missed his first nine shots and didn't score until the final seconds of the third quarter.

 Lakers: Mo Bamba is out with a sprained left ankle, leaving Los Angeles with Davis as its only player taller than 6-foot-9. ...
-Davis spent several minutes in the locker room during the second quarter after his nose was cut and bloodied by a foul from David Roddy.
+Davis scored 13 points in a dominant first quarter, but spent several minutes in the locker room during the second after his nose was cut and bloodied by a foul from David Roddy.

 Grizzlies: Host Golden State on Thursday night.